nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Detect unnecessary import aliases with [unimport](https://github.com/alexkohler/unimport)

 It is common guideline to avoid renaming imports unless there are collisions.
-This tool detects where original pacakge name would not collide.
+This tool detects where original package name would not collide.
 This tool is useful for investigations.
 This tool is not using `golang.org/x/tools/go/analysis` toolchain. — [@alexkohler](https://github.com/alexkohler)

 ```